mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 **Katagiri**: I think so.
 In other words, enlightenment is no-enlightenment, that is real enlightenment.

-If you say enlightenment, [what] you think is individual experience of enlightenment.
+If you say enlightenment, [what] you think is [the] individual experience of enlightenment.
 That is not universal enlightenment.
 Universal enlightenment has no frame which is called enlightenment or which is called not-enlightenment.
 No frame.
-That is real picture of the truth.
+That is [the] real picture of the truth.
 That's why forgetfulness is what we're really like.
-Term is different, but the same.
+[The] term is different, but [it is] the same.

-So you must be free from enlightenment that you have experienced.
-And then at that time, that is real enlightenment.
-I always tell you, if you gain a degree or PhD as a Doctor, you cannot always stay at the Ph.D. without working with people.
-You have to forget degree or Ph.D.
-And then, all you have to do is to be stupid, and work with the people. *[group laughter]* See the *[unintelligible]* and anyway, *[unintelligible]*, day after day.
+So you must be free from [the] enlightenment that you have experienced – and then at that time, that is real enlightenment.
+I always tell you, if you gain a degree or PhD as a Doctor, you cannot always stay [with] the Ph.D. without working with people.
+You have to forget [the] degree or Ph.D.
+And then, all you have to do is to be stupid, and work with the people. *[group laughter]* See the peoples' bodies, and anyway, examine.
+Day after day.
 There is no reason to stay with the title of the Ph.D. or Doctor.
-Always you have to be free experience you have had individually; not only enlightenment, but also whatever you do: painter, or photographer, mountaineer, or dancer.
-Whatever you want to do, this is final goal you have to do.
-If you want to be real great dancer or painter, you have to be forget *[sic]*.
+Always you have to be free from the experience you have had individually; not only enlightenment, but also whatever you do: painter, or photographer, mountaineer, or dancer.
+Whatever you want to do, this is [the] final goal you have to do.
+If you want to be real great dancer or painter, you have to be [forgetful].
 Continually, you must be stupid, and continually practice.
 That is real enlightenment.

 ##### 58:56 end of recording